xdilab/ATC_LLM/README.md

 ## **How to Run This Repository**

-This repository provides a modular pipeline for evaluating, fine-tuning, and generating synthetic ATC communications using Large Language Models (LLMs).
-It includes:
+This repository provides a modular pipeline for evaluating, fine-tuning, and generating synthetic ATC communications using Large Language Models (LLMs):

-Baseline QA evaluation (pre-finetuning)
+- Baseline QA evaluation (pre-finetuning)

-Post-finetuning QA assessment across multiple models
+- Post-finetuning QA assessment across multiple models

-Structured phraseology generation using domain-aligned templates
+- Structured phraseology generation using domain-aligned templates

 ## **Step 1: Install Dependencies**